sentinel-tools/daisy/README.md

 # Pool Policies

-There are multiple criteria you culd use in determining what pool nodes slave to which primary pool.
+There are multiple criteria you could use in determining what pool nodes slave to which primary pool.
 Daisy refers to these as policies.
 In Daisy we call the slaves in the pod the "primary pool" and the secondary (chained) slaves the "slave pool".
 By default Daisy will query Sentinel for the slaves of the given